 Step 3.
 Raw or Cooked

-Some wild edibles can safely be consumed only after they are cooked, like stinging nettles and pokeweed, but others are safe to ingest only in their raw state.
+Some wild edibles can safely be consumed only after they are cooked, like stinging nettle shoots and pokeweed, but others are safe to ingest only in their raw state.

 Test the material by first holding it raw up to your closed lips for three minutes.
 If there is no burning or other ill feeling, you can move on with the other tests, generally.